Carpenter ant: Relationship with humans

-One of the most familiar species associated with human habitation in the United States is the black carpenter ant (Camponotus pennsylvanicus).

 As pests

 Carpenter ants can damage wood used in the construction of buildings.
 They can leave behind a sawdust-like material called frass that provides clues to their nesting location.
 Carpenter ant galleries are smooth and very different from termite-damaged areas, which have mud packed into the hollowed-out areas.
 Carpenter ants can be identified by the general presence of one upward protruding node, looking like a spike, at the "waist" attachment between the thorax and abdomen (petiole).
-Control involves application of insecticides in various forms including dusts and liquids.
+Control involves application of insecticides (e.g. borax) in various forms including dusts and liquids.
 The dusts are injected directly into galleries and voids where the carpenter ants are living.
 The liquids are applied in areas where foraging ants are likely to pick the material up and spread the poison to the colony upon returning.

+Carpenter ants are known to nest in moist or decaying wood within homes, often targeting areas such as window frames, wall voids, insulation, and spaces near plumbing leaks.
+Their preference for damp environments makes locations with water damage or high humidity particularly susceptible to infestation.
+These nesting habits can lead to structural damage over time if not addressed promptly.

 As food

 Carpenter ants and their larvae are eaten in various parts of the world.
 In Australia, the Honeypot ant (Camponotus inflatus) is regularly eaten raw by Indigenous Australians.
-It is a particular favourite source of sugar for Australian Aborigines living in arid regions, partially digging up their nests instead of digging them up entirely, in order to preserve this food source.
-In North America, lumbermen during the early years in Maine would eat carpenter ants to prevent scurvy, and in John Muir's publication, First Summer in the Sierra, Muir notes that the Northern Paiute people of California ate the tickling, acid gasters of the large jet-black carpenter ants.
+It is a particular favourite source of sugar for Australian Aboriginal groups living in arid regions, partially digging up their nests instead of digging them up entirely, in order to preserve this food source.
+The honey also has antimicrobial properties which the aboriginal population use to their advantage to cure colds.

+In John Muir's publication, First Summer in the Sierra, Muir notes that the Northern Paiute people of California ate the tickling, acid gasters of the large jet-black carpenter ants.
 In Africa, carpenter ants are among a vast number of species that are consumed by the San people.